Qlonever/PCP-OpenMW/README.md

 PCP can be added to an existing save without issues, but retroactive health calculations won't account for level-ups performed prior to installing it.
 ### Known Issues
 Currently, the potential menu can't be bound to controller buttons; this is because the setting uses a custom format.
 This will be fixed when the built-in binding functions support default bindings and allow bindings to be read.

+MWscripts or console commands using modattribute functions can't increase attributes past 100, even with this mod installed.

+If you encounter any bugs, please create an issue or inform me some other way.
 ### Updating
 Updating this mod on an existing save shouldn't pose any major problems.
 A message will appear in-game if there are any issues.